Will My Bankruptcy Show Up on a Background Check?

-You can repair your credit quickly after a bankruptcy by making good choices and using credit wisely.
-You can get a credit card in as little as a year after your bankruptcy filing.
+Additionally, you can repair your credit quickly after a bankruptcy by making good choices and using credit wisely.
+Plus, you can get a credit card in as little as a year after your bankruptcy filing.
 If you use that credit card appropriately, you can start building up your score and creating a positive credit history again.
 Prospective employers will look at your credit history and see that you made a mistake but that you have learned from it and are making good choices – exactly what they would want to see in an employee.

 Yes, an Arizona bankruptcy can show up on a background check for employment, for renting a new apartment, or for any other reason that a background check is required.
 That doesn’t have to mean that you are out of the running, nor does it have to mean that you should avoid bankruptcy because of potential future consequences.
 The consequences of not filing for bankruptcy can be much more severe and long-lasting.
-You can easily rebuild your credit and start rebuilding your life after a bankruptcy by making the right choices and working with the right advisers.
+Plus, you can easily rebuild your credit.
+Plus, you can start rebuilding your life after a bankruptcy by making the right choices and working with the right advisers.

 Talk to the bankruptcy attorneys at My AZ Lawyers if you are struggling with debt.
 They can help you understand how a Chapter 7 bankruptcy or a Chapter 13 bankruptcy may be able to give you the debt relief you so desperately need.
 Our attorneys serve clients in Mesa, Glendale, Tucson, and Phoenix, and they are committed to providing fast debt relief for all who qualify.
 Call our bankruptcy law office today to get started!